kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## When Better Metrics Mislead

-Optimization targets metrics.
+Optimization targets metrics
-Metrics miss context.
+Metrics miss context
 Decisions require interpretation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.